Manta-Network/docs/docs/guides/MantaPay.md

-# 🐬 Getting Started with MantaPay
+# Getting Started with MantaPay

-[The Dolphin zkTransact page](https://app.manta.network/dolphin/transact) allows users to privatize public assets to private or
-"zk" assets, transfer zk assets, and convert zk assets back to public assets.
+The  zkTransact page allows users to privatize public assets to private or "zk" assets, transfer zk assets, and convert zk assets back to public assets.
+- [zkTransact](https://app.manta.network/calamari/transact) page for Calamari Network
+- zkTransact page for Manta Network (coming soon)

-The most important concept to remember when using the Dolphin zkTransact page is that public assets and zk assets have different addresses: public addresses and zkAddresses.
+The most important concept to remember when using the zkTransact page is that public assets and zk assets have different addresses: public addresses and zkAddresses.
 There is no relationship between a public address and a zkAddress.

 ## Setup Testnet Accounts